AllanBontempo/AllanBontempo/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-My first experience in the area was as a Developer Researcher at the Federal University of Brasília (UnB), where I built secure software using Angular and Python for the Presidency of the Republic.
+I am studying Information Systems at Centro Universitário Estácio in Brasília and my first experience in the area was as a Developer Researcher at the Federal University of Brasília (UnB), where I built secure software using Angular and Python for the Presidency of the Republic.

 Soon after, I also worked at the Federal Supreme Court (STF), as an intern using Spring and Angular, making adjustments to some software and creating a system from scratch to control STF fleets.

 With the end of the project at Unb, I was called to work directly at the Presidency of the Republic, where I work as a software developer and, at the same time, I had the opportunity to work at Fóton as a developer.
-On Fóton we developed software for one of the largest banks in Brazil, the Federal Savings Bank.
+On Fóton we developed software for one of the largest banks in Brazil, the Federal Savings Bank, one of the biggest project's i worked.

+In middle of 2022 i receivied a propose to work on IBM.

-Currently, I am a software developer at the Presidency of the Federative Republic of Brazil and at the private company Fóton Informática and I am studying Information Systems at Centro Universitário Estácio in Brasília.
+Currently, I am a software developer at the Presidency of the Federative Republic of Brazil and at the private company IBM.

 In all experiences, I always value security, usability, clean codes and especially the performance of the software, always seeking to keep myself updated and in constant evolution.